 There are two types of abscessed teeth: periapical and periodontal.
 Periapical abscesses occur at the tip of the tooth’s root, while periodontal abscesses occur in the gums.
 Both types of abscesses can be extremely painful and should be treated as soon as possible.

 If you think you may have an abscessed tooth, it’s essential to see a dentist right away.
 The sooner the infection is treated, the better.
 If you have an abscessed tooth, your dentist will likely prescribe antibiotics to help clear the infection.
 In some cases, the affected tooth may need to be removed.
+Learn more about contact our Pickering dental office.

 The Causes of and Treatments for Abscessed Tooth